tslamic/tslamic.github.io/_posts/2013-07-21-twos-complement-and-absolute-values.md

 002: [0] [0] [0] [0] [0] [0] [0] [1] = 1
 003: [0] [0] [0] [0] [0] [0] [1] [0] = 2
 004: [0] [0] [0] [0] [0] [0] [1] [1] = 3
-// ...
+...
 256: [1] [1] [1] [1] [1] [1] [1] [1] = 255
 </pre>

-Notice what _unsigned_ means - the values we've calculated are all non-negative.
+Notice what _unsigned_ means - the values we've calculated are all missing a sign, so we naturally assume they're non-negative.
 Also, we're only able to represent integers from 0 to 255.

-Let's think of a way to make our system _signed_ - let's incorporate negative numbers.

-We want more or less even number of both, positive and negative numbers, so let's make a wild guess and choose the first bit to represent the sign: `0` means the number will be positive, `1` negative:
+To add negative numbers and make our system _signed_, let's make a wild guess and choose the first bit to represent the sign: `0` means the number will be positive, `1` negative:
 <pre>
 [0] [0] [0] [0] [0] [0] [0] [0] = +0
 [0] [0] [0] [0] [0] [0] [0] [1] = +1
 [0] [0] [0] [0] [0] [0] [1] [0] = +2
-// ...
+...
 [0] [1] [1] [1] [1] [1] [1] [1] = +127
 </pre>
 <pre>
 [1] [0] [0] [0] [0] [0] [0] [0] = -0
 [1] [0] [0] [0] [0] [0] [0] [1] = -1
 [1] [0] [0] [0] [0] [0] [1] [0] = -2
-// ...
+...
 [1] [1] [1] [1] [1] [1] [1] [1] = -127
 </pre>

 Voila!
 Our very first 8-bit signed integer system.
-Being very intuitive, this is a well known system called _signed magnitude_.
-It was used by some ancient computers.
+Being very intuitive, this is a well known system called _signed magnitude_, used by some ancient computers, such as IBM 7090.

 <center>
   <figure>